 i.
 We don’t have the same cultural situation for wedding feasts today; but we certainly do have the desire to grasp for a certain position or status.
 And we even learn how to do our grasping with a spiritual veneer.

 ii.
 We may choose the low place, and act meek and humble, so that others may notice how humble we are.
 This is a subtle form of spiritual pride that is very dangerous.

 iii.
 When we get our own position, either through outward or subtle pride, we can even say, “It was the Lord, it was the Lord” – but in our heart of hearts we know it was us, our own calculation, our own schemes, our own grasping.
 We should remember the words of George MacDonald: In whatever man does without God, he must fail miserably – or succeed more miserably.

 d.
 Whoever exalts himself will be humbled, and he who humbles himself will be exalted: Jesus was the perfect One to teach on this subject, because He fulfilled it perfectly.
-He is the ultimate example of someone who deserved the highest seat, but took the lowest seat, and was granted the highest seat.
-(Philippians 2:5-11)
+He is the ultimate example of someone who deserved the highest place, but took the lowest place, and was granted the highest place (Philippians 2:5-11).

 4. (12-14) Jesus warns His host about the danger of pride when it comes to the guest list.

 Then He also said to him who invited Him, “When you give a dinner or a supper, do not ask your friends, your brothers, your relatives, nor rich neighbors, lest they also invite you back, and you be repaid.
 But when you give a feast, invite the poor, the maimed, the lame, the blind.
 And you will be blessed, because they cannot repay you; for you shall be repaid at the resurrection of the just.”